Maheswari22B/Music-player/README.md

 # Music-player
-A web Music player using HTML,CSS and Js
+A web-based music player using HTML,CSS and Js